-Subject to applicable laws, regulations, and District policy a teacher shall have the right to use such reasonable physical force as may be authorized by the Board to maintain proper discipline or as may reasonably be necessary to maintain order and control in school or in a school related setting.
-The teacher shall be furnished legal counsel at the expense of the Board to advise the teacher of the teacher's rights and obligations if such teacher is assaulted by a student, provided that the teacher shall have promptly reported any such assault to the Board.
-If the teacher is subpoenaed to appear in criminal proceedings arising out of the assault, the teacher's time absent from work shall not be charged against the teacher.
+Subject to applicable laws, regulations, and District policy a teacher shall have the right to use such reasonable physical force to maintain proper discipline or as may reasonably be necessary to maintain order and control in school or in a school-related setting as permitted by law.

+The teacher shall be furnished legal counsel at the expense of the Board to advise the teacher of the teacher's rights and obligations if such teacher is assaulted by a student; provided that the teacher promptly reported any such assault to the Board.
+If the teacher is subpoenaed to appear in criminal proceedings arising from the assault, the teacher's time absent from work shall not be charged against the teacher.

-The teacher shall receive from the Board reasonable support and assistance in maintaining control and discipline of students while on the school premises.
+The teacher shall receive from the Board reasonable support and assistance in maintaining control and discipline of students while on school premises.

-A teacher may exclude a student from one class session for behavior or conduct violations related to MCL380.1309 (Snap Suspension).
-The suspension must be attributable to the student's conduct, which is defined by District policy as behavior justifying suspension from a class.
+A teacher may exclude a student from one class session for behavior or conduct violations related to MCL 380.1309 (Snap Suspension).
+The suspension must be attributable to the student's conduct, which is defined by Board policy as behavior justifying suspension from a class.
 The teacher shall immediately report the suspension and the reason for the suspension to the building principal and send the student to the principal or the principal's designee for appropriate action.
-As soon as possible after a suspension under this section, the teacher shall ask the parent or guardian of the student to attend a parent-teacher conference regarding the suspension.
-The building principal shall attend the conference if the teacher or the parent or guardian so requests.
+As soon as possible after a suspension under this section, the teacher shall ask the student's parent/guardian to attend a conference regarding the suspension.
+The building principal shall attend the conference if the teacher or the parent/guardian so requests.
 A teacher implementing a snap suspension must comply with all requirements of Section 1309 of the Revised School Code, as well as related Board Policy.